Allex191/ap-skills-snake/README.md

 ### Live Demo

 ---

 ## _To Do_

 #### High-Priority

 - fix promise backgroundLayer img.onload
+- onLoad game calculate one frame value to be subtracted from gameSpeed

 #### Medium-Priority